regorov/jpegcc/readme.md

 * Create RAM disk
 * Use RAM disk as shared storage
-* Split a single application
+* Split current jpegcc application to images downloader daemon and images processing.
+Because downloader part of application does not consumes memory and does not generate garbage.

+Prague 2020